natgo/wt-wiki-scraper/wikitext-transpiled/ground/M42%20(Japan).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 This tank has no armour, but a lot of speed and guns that do nothing against anything with actual armour.
-Refrain from attacking enemies that can take a hit from you, unless you like getting "Hit +10SL +5RP".
+Refrain from attacking enemies that can take a hit from you, unless you like getting a lot of hits and assists.
 You can roam around the battlefield with your insane speed and act as a scout.
 Ironically, shooting enemies you know will bounce, you have a reason for it because it makes them show up on the mini-map for all players to see, although it will also expose you.
-However, you could stay with your teammates and shoot down planes that will be harassing them - they will see you, with your open-top and exposed crew, and think of you as an easy target.
-They know the danger of the Bofors guns but for some pilots that is a gamble, they are willing to take.
-A good way to lure planes toward you is the act like you don't see them - shoot off at some distant (ground) target, at which the plane will notice you are "distracted" and dive to attack you, where you can show them the error of their ways in the form of the 40 mm Bofors cannon.
+However, you could stay with your teammates and shoot down planes that are harassing them - they will see you, with your open-top and exposed crew, and think of you as an easy target.
+They know the danger of the Bofors guns but for some pilots, that is a gamble they are willing to take.
+A good way to lure planes toward you is the act like you don't see them - shoot off at some distant (ground) target, at which the plane will notice you are "distracted" and dive to attack you, where you can show them the error of their ways in the form of the 40 mm Bofors gun.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-* 40 mm cannons are devastating to planes
+* 40 mm cannons are devastating against planes
-* AP rounds able to penetrate roughly 60 mm can be used against some tanks' side armour it could face, like the [[M4]], [[T-34-85]] or [[Panther A]]/[[Panther D|D]]
+* AP rounds able to penetrate up to 72 mm can be used against some tanks' side armour it could face, like the [[M4]], [[T-34-85 (D-5T)|T-34-85]] or [[Panther D]]
-* Unsynchronized firing helps improve overall fire rate
+* Unsynchronized firing helps to improve the overall fire rate
 * Outside from default belts, the other belt options are made of a single type of shell that can be relied on
 * Relatively fast vehicle with good mobility due to the [[M41A1]] light tank basis
 * Fast turret traverse rate helps track aircraft